connors511/PMM/README.md

 After the installation has completed, you can access it at http://localhost/PMM/public The url can be changed by putting everything outside the web-root and the contents of public in web-root.

+# Background workers

+It is recommended to use background workers to reduce the loading time of some pages.
+The following commands will have to started in its own terminal or commandline

+	php oil r jobqueue scraper
+	php oil r jobqueue fanart
+	php oil r jobqueue subtitles

 ##Features
 PMM is currently able to scrape basic info about movies from IMDb and TMDb.
 Other features include: